Aleph Institute: Military programs

 Aleph assists with the spiritual needs of Jews serving in the U.S. Armed Forces by providing Jewish books as well as moral and spiritual support.
 Aleph also distributes special holiday packages to soldiers for Jewish holidays to Army, Navy, Air Force and Marine bases.

+European Aleph Institute

+The European Aleph Institute was founded in 2005 and based in Brussels to ensure the religious rights of the estimated 3,500 to 5,000 Jews imprisoned in Europe.
+The institute arranges for prisoners to be provided with kosher meals, religious texts and ceremonial objects, as well as counseling, education, and financial support to families of prisoners.
+The expressed intent is to avoid recidivism.